discretize/discretize-gear-optimizer/docs/README.md

 - Provide a specific toughness range, such as to become or avoid becoming the tank on raid bosses with toughness-based tanking.
 - Calculate the relative performance difference between setups.
 Estimate the value of stat infusions, buffs, or certain build changes!
 (Some limitations apply, see [How It Works](<How It Works.md>).)

-Supports all 9 classes and all 18 current elite specs (plus End of Dragons elite specs as we receive information about them), including power and condi builds with distribution information derived from game logs.
+Supports all 9 classes and 26 of the 27 current elite specs, including power and condi builds with distribution information derived from game logs.

-Work in progress game mechanics: Mesmer illusions, reaper shroud
+Not-yet-implemented game mechanics include mechanist mech simulation and ranger pet damage.

 ## Development and Contributing